 We all made something different using the same stencil, “Bloom where you are Planted”

-My project was an entry sign for the house that is super easy to make and I’m going to show you how.
+My project was an entry sign for the house that is super easy to duplicate and I’m going to show you how.

 This is a talented group of ladies and we thought this challenge would be a fun way to get y’all excited about spring.

 For me this project came together using a thick piece of reclaimed wood and a mason jar.
 The wood was leftover from a house project and it’s been collecting dust in the workshop for the last year.